 Our Thanksgiving Turkey Guide

 Fresh or frozen?
 Brined or original?
 All natural or organic?
 With more turkey options than ever, you may have a few questions about what it all means for your Thanksgiving meal.
-That's why we've compiled this simple guide, to help you make sense of all the labels and choose the right bird for your feast.
+That's why we've compiled this simple Thanksgiving Turkey Guide, to help you make sense of all the labels and choose the right bird for your feast.

 CHOOSE A BRAND